-Use the 2016 election process to make hunger, poverty and opportunity a higher political priority, so that the next President and Congress take action that will put our nation and the world on track to end hunger by 2030.
+Use the electoral process to make hunger, poverty, and opportunity a higher political priority, so that the President and Congress take action that will put our nation and the world on track to end hunger by 2030.

 End hunger in the United States and around the world by 2030.

 - Ending hunger in the United States and worldwide by 2030 is possible;

 - Ending hunger requires strong commitment and leadership from the U.S. government;

 - Ending hunger means fulfilling the right to food by ensuring all people at all times are able to access enough food for an active, healthy life;

 - Ending hunger is the shared responsibility of individuals, communities, the private sector, non-profits, faith-based organizations, and government;

 - Ending hunger is not a partisan issue;